Update by user Apr 18

 Please do not have anyone contact me unless they are prepared to resolve my issue and not pester me with excuses and obfuscate the facts as the Kia people I’ve spoken to so far have done.
 I have filed complaints with Kia that Steve with Kia has promptly closed without my agreement.
 My VIN # KNDPB3A2XB703----

-Review about: 2011 Kia Motors Sportage Car.
+Product or Service Mentioned: 2011 Kia Motors Sportage Car.

 Reason of review: Damaged or defective.